Personal website of Gregory K. Maxey, Commander USN (Retired)

 Note: If you prefer the cents to be shown fractional rather than spelled out then you can use an alternate procedure located in the standard module modAlt in the demonstration document: Spell Out Currency

-Leveraging the code illustrated above, Word MVP Graham Mayor and I began collaborating on a Word template add-in which you can use to insert fully spelled out currency values in your Word documents.
-Not so much the tinkerer as I, Graham has published a compact version of this add-in on his website: Display Currency Values in Words.
-He continued to provide suggestions and feedback as I continued to "polish the cannon ball."
+Leveraging the code illustrated above, long time friend and collaborator Graham Mayor and I have developed a Word template add-in that you can use to insert fully spelled out currency values in your Word documents.

 After editing the Currency Information table, save the template file, close Word, restart Word and reload the add-in.